GatorSense/Multi-Target-MI-ACE_SMF/README.md

 ## <a name="Citing"></a>Citing Multi-target MI-ACE and MI-SMF

 If you use the Multi-target MI-ACE or Multi-target MI-SMF algorithm, please cite the following reference using the following BibTeX entries.
-To be completed...
 ```
 @article{Bo2019multi,
   title={To be completed},